gbsvb13/CyberSecurity_2024_study/README.md

 if you can find it, you can invade website.

 HTML Injection is a vulnarability that occurs when unfiltered user input is displayed on the page.

+1031
+Search Skills
+Not a surprising skill :
+want to search specific word, "" used want to omit : - used, ex) pyramids -tourism or -tourism pyramids Can also search it by its filetype. ex) filetype:ppt cybersecurity

+Useful websites
+shodan : search engine, It allows me to search for specific types and versions of servers, networking equipment, industrial control systems, and IoT devices.
+If search apache in shodan, it shows web servers that uses apache now, shows its IP, language(https, etc) and countries that using apache now.

+Censys : similar to shodan but focuses on Internet-connected hosts,websites,certificates, and other internet assets.
+Virustotal : provides a virus-scanning service for files, URLs. also can search for hash, domain, IP adress , URL.
+Have I Been Pwned(HIBP) : does only one thing, checks if your email address leaked beta breach. so, if email address leaked and uses same passwords with that address, can prevent haking by changing it.

+CVE : Common Vulnerabilities and Exposures
+Each vulnerabilities have their own ID with a standardized format like CVE-2024-29988. it called CVE ID. the CVE ID used everywhere with same form; from security researchers to vendors and IT professionals.

+Exploit Database : If having permission, it used to finding working exploit code. it lists exploit codes from various authors.
+Github : Github can contain many tools related to CVEs, along with proof-of-concept(PoC) and exploit codes.

+Technical Documentation
+Linux manual page : if check the manual page for the command ip : man ip form. q to quit. #if want to see hacker-looked : run it with attackbox.

+Use social medias and stay updated with new cyber security trends, technologies, and products.
+LinkedIn / Facebook / X(Twitter)

+C